 You will need a reliable computer laptop throughout the program.
 Many students use Google documents and share features for collaboration.
-You may also purchase and download Microsoft products at a student rate through OIT.
 If you need support with technology, please contact OIT.
-The office will lend equipment to students as well.
 Visit the Help Desk Portal or send e-mail to helpdesk@rider.edu to submit a ticket for support.

-PREFERRED NAME POLICY: Rider University recognizes that members of the University community may not necessarily be referred to their legal name they were assigned at birth, as it does not reflect their identity.
+LIVED NAME POLICY: Rider University recognizes that members of the University community may not necessarily be referred to their legal name they were assigned at birth, as it does not reflect their identity.
 The University seeks to promote the comfort and safety of students, staff, and faculty who wish to be identified by a name other than their legal name by displaying a preferred first name in documents and in University systems where the legal name is not required by law.
-To set a preferred name at Rider, please visit the Registrar's Website.
+To set a lived name or other personal data changes, please visit: Rider Registrar: Personal Data Change.